Last reviewed on 21st July 2023 by Martin Alexander (Mortgage Advisor)

 Learn more: What is development finance?

-Self-build mortgages are often used to build, rather than convert a building.
-As a result, if you’re going to build most of your property from the ground up, a self-build mortgage may be better suited.
+Self-build mortgages are often used to build rather than convert a building.
+If you aim to build most of your property from the ground up, a self-build mortgage may be better suited.

 Funds for self-build mortgages are released in stages.
 Your lender will check each stage of your build to ensure it meets their requirements before releasing further funds.